 For example, a “sharp focus” is where everything within the camera frame is in clear focus.
 This is the typical way for a presenter or product to be filmed.

-- It can also minimize an actor’s wrinkles and skin texture so that they appear soft, flawless, and dewy in their close-up
+- Minimises wrinkles and skin texture onscreen.
+So that you’ll appear soft, flawless, and dewy on-screen (often seen in TV Soap Operas)

-- Visually it does not represent the truth of reality
+- However, it does not represent the truth of reality

 Force the Attention

 Often the director will alternate the focus, changing from an actor in the foreground to one in the background and vice versa.
 This quickly forces our attention where the director wants it.

 If you watch a daytime soap opera, you will see this technique used in a blatantly obvious manner once you know what to look for.
 When the camera moves in on (or changes focus) on a person or object, the viewer gets subconsciously “pulled in” to the action.
 And when the camera moves out, the viewer subconsciously draws back and becomes detached.

 Try this On-camera Presenter Technique: Gaze Motion

 Another technique to focus the viewers’ attention is what is called “gaze motion”.
 The viewer will tend to look in the same direction where the video presenter appears to be looking on-screen.

 Again, this happens at a subconscious level; viewers can’t help but follow the actor’s or in our case the video presenters gaze.